 Everyone knows that awnings provide shade for homes.
 But record hot temperatures this past summer, rising energy costs and tighter household budgets are bringing to light the tangible role awnings and solar shades can play in efforts to reduce energy expenses.

-We know that our customers are picky!
-We are too!
+We know that our customers are want everything to be perfect for them!
+We’re the same!
 That’s why all of our products can be customized with hundreds of fabric options, valance styles and frame colors.
-This means you can really find a unique style and color that fits your home or business.
+This means you can really find a unique style and color that’s made from the material that suits your home or business.

 Below we walk you through the myriad of options so you can be better informed on your decision: